-WPTF's Legislative Committee tracks the development of energy policy as it begins to take form in the Legislature.
-Our primary goal is to provide a view into the origins of the policy making process in the Legislature and thereby afford an opportunity for member companies to offer guidance, support or opposition as specific legislative proposals are developing.
-An understanding of the political pressures that are impacting California's energy policy is critical to helping our member companies with making smart decisions on major investments.
+WPTFs Legislative & Government Affairs Committee (LGAC) tracks the development of energy policy as it takes form in the California Legislature.
+The LGAC’s primary goal is to provide members with a view of the policymaking in the Legislature and facilitate opportunities for member companies to provide guidance, support or opposition to the Legislature as specific proposals are developing.
+The LGAC itself does not generally engage in lobbying.

 Sacramento, CA 95814